Total Worker Health

 Total Worker Health® is defined by the National Institute for Occupational Safety and Health (NIOSH) as "policies, programs, and practices that integrate protection from work-related safety and health hazards with the promotion of injury and illness prevention efforts to advance worker well-being."

-Helpful Total Worker Health Resources to start with:
+Helpful Resources to start with:

-Listen to our Total Worker Health podcast episode
+Listen to our TWH podcast episode

-Learn more at NIOSH's Total Worker Health website
+Learn more at NIOSH's TWH website

-We spend 1/3 of our life at work, and the work setting and activities strongly affect our safety, health, and well-being in many ways.
+We spend 1/3 of our life at work, and the work setting and activities strongly affect our safety, health and well-being in many ways.
 Research demonstrates that safe and healthy workplaces can protect personal health and reduce health care costs substantially.
 Factors at the workplace contribute to our health and well-being.
 For example, stress at work has been associated with burnout and anxiety, shift work can increase the risk for sleep disorders, and various work-related risk factors have been linked to injury, musculoskeletal disorders, depression, unhealthy lifestyles and many chronic diseases.
 In turn, health concerns are linked to injury, absenteeism, turnover, and productivity.
 (Source: World Health Organization)